martehvi/codepub-container-workshop/02-replace-backend/README.md

 <details>
 <summary>Hint</summary>
-You can copy the dockerfile for the static backend and reuse it, only a few adjustments is actually necessary.
+You can copy the dockerfile for the static backend and reuse its content, only a few adjustments is actually necessary.

+Specifically, you will need to update the port you just assigned to your new backend applicaiton.

 </details>

 <details>